9 Signs Your Loved One is Sabotaging Their Own Recovery

 Similar to resentment, negative thinking can cause someone to begin sabotaging their own recovery.
 You could add a negative mental narrative to a conversation.
 It can also be as simple as having an interaction that causes despair or low self-esteem.

-Staying away from recovery friends or meetings can feel like it’s not a big deal .
-Unfortunately, before you know it, you’ve missed a month of meetings and ton of social gatherings with recovery friends.
+Staying away from recovery friends or skipping a few meetings here and there can feel like a small issue.
+Yet, before you know it, you’ve missed a month of meetings and a ton of social gatherings with recovery friends.

 It’s helpful to remember that, even though life can get in the way of recovery, you wouldn’t have such an abundant and busy life without recovery.

-Like not showing up for recovery activities, bottling up emotions is a way of sabotaging your own recovery.
-In this case, you’re not giving yourself an opportunity to process stress and emotion.
+Bottling up your emotions is another way of sabotaging your own recovery.
+In this case, you’re not allowing yourself to process stress and feelings that naturally develop over the course of the day.
 Therapy, group meetings, journaling, and more are all critical outlets for our emotions.

 Not allowing your emotions to flow can lead to feelings of resentment and even relapse.

 If a loved one comes to you voicing their concern about your recovery, they likely have something useful to say.
-It’s worth noting that we’re not always the best judge of ourselves.
 Sometimes, it takes someone else to spot that we’re not ourselves for us to recognize that we might be off-track.

 The best thing to do is listen and reach out to your recovery mentor or therapist to check in with them and develop a plan.